 Visiting Scholar, Brown University

-Professor of Psychology and Education, and Associate Director, Florida Center for Reading Research, Florida State University
+Associate Professor of Education, Florida Center for Reading Research, Florida State University

-Professor and Head Graduate Adviser, Cognition and Development, Graduate School of Education, University of California, Berkeley
+Professor, Learning Sciences and Development, Berkeley School of Education, University of California, Berkeley

-Professor of Literacy, Language, and Culture, Combined Program in Education and Psychology, University of Michigan
+Professor of Literacy, Language, and Culture and in combined Program in Education and Psychology, University of Michigan

 Professor, Early Childhood and Literacy Development, Steinhardt School of Culture, Education, and Human Development, New York University